klepas/bruins-site/papers/_posts/2016-04-15-Eleventh-Thesis-SHE-2016.md

 ---
 layout: post
-title: "“Philosophers have thus far only ... interpreted the world ...”"
+title: “Philosophers have thus far only ... interpreted the world ...”
-date: 2016-04-15
+date: 2016-04-15T00:00:00.000Z
 version: "02.04.16, 22:19 pm"
 author: Carleton B. Christensen
-abstract: "This short paper will be given at the forthcoming annual conference of the <em>Society for Human Ecology</em>, on April 15<sup>th.</sup>, 2016."
+abstract: "This short paper was given at the annual conference of the <em>Society for Human Ecology</em>, on April 15<sup>th.</sup>, 2016."
+published: true
 ---

 ## “Philosophers have thus far only ... interpreted the world ...”—How Human Ecology can make Philosophy Practical